pymc-devs/nutpie/README.md

 # nutpie: A fast sampler for Bayesian posteriors

+The `nutpie` package provides a fast NUTS sampler for PyMC and Stan models.

+See the [documentation](https://pymc-devs.github.io/nutpie/) for more details.

 ## Installation

 nutpie can be installed using Conda or Mamba from conda-forge with